Lane United FC

-Lane United FC is an American soccer club based in Eugene, Oregon.
-Founded in 2013, the men's team currently plays in USL League Two, the fourth tier of the American soccer pyramid.
-The organization has added a women's team, which will compete in the USL W League starting in 2023.
+Lane United FC was an American soccer club based in Eugene, Oregon, named for Lane County, where Eugene is located.
+Founded in 2013, the men's team last played in USL League Two, the fourth tier of the American soccer pyramid.
+The club organized an amateur women's team, which competed in the USL W League starting in 2023, and announced a professional women's team to compete in the first-tier USL Super League in 2024.
+In 2025 they announced that the club was disbanding to make way for Sporting Cascades FC in USL League One.

 History

 2013

 Lane United was admitted into the USL Premier Development League on July 18, 2013.
 To raise local interest in the club, a team was quickly assembled for two friendlies during the late summer of 2013.
 The first match, held at South Eugene High School on July 18 saw the Reds lose to the Portland Timbers U23s, 0–3.
 The club then went on to earn its first victory against Southern Oregon Fuego 4–0 at Sheldon High School on August 23, with midfielder Loren Hill notching the club's first-ever goal.

 2014

 In early 2014, the club entered into an agreement to use the Willamalane Center in Springfield, Oregon as a home field through 2016.
 Construction on a new playing surface and grandstand began soon after the announcement.
 Lane United also announced a three-year kit sponsorship with Oakshire Brewing, a local brewery based in the Whiteaker neighborhood of Eugene.
 The club slowly added commitments from college players and eventually finished out the 2014 roster with signings from open tryouts in April.

 The season opened on May 16 against Seattle Sounders FC U-23, with Lane United earning its first league win on a goal from Connor Bevans.
 The Reds earned subsequent good home results against the Washington Crossfire and the Puget Sound Gunners before falling into a skid, losing all six games in the month of June.
 The club seemingly regained momentum with a late draw against Timbers U23s on July 1, but suffered narrow defeats against Vancouver Whitecaps U-23s, Victoria Highlanders, and Timbers in the final three games of the league season.
 Lane United finished off the season with a home exhibition match against Vancouver Victory of the Evergreen Premier League, which the Reds won comfortably, 2–0.

 Lane United finished with eight points on the season, good for last place in the Northwest Division of the PDL.

 In December, Lane United was awarded PDL Rookie Franchise of the Year at the United Soccer Leagues Annual General Meeting.